 Orange and Yellow Jasmine

 Orange and yellow jasmines have similar meanings.
-They are thought to bring joy and happiness, where orange jasmines are a bit stronger and represent passion, while yellow jasmines represent true friendship and trust.
+They are thought to bring joy and happiness, while orange jasmines are a bit stronger and represent passion, while yellow jasmines represent true friendship and trust.

 Purple jasmines are quite rare, so they’ve always been close to the royal families and higher classes.
 That’s also partly connected to the purple color itself, which has always been the color of the higher classes.